 Construction paper is also a great deal – the packages are 1 1/2 times the size of the ones at Walmart, and it also lasts us a year and a half.
 Unfortunately they don’t carry either the paper or the glue year round, so if you see it, stock up on it!

-Organization carts – these ones are $80 at Michaels.
+Organization carts – these ones are $80 at Michaels ($50 on Amazon).
 Nearly the same thing at Costco for $30!

 7. Frozen meat

-We buy our beef grass fed from a local farmer, but we still purchase chicken and pork chops from the grocery store.
-We’ve been buying the ….. frozen chicken breasts for about 4 years and LOVE them!
-They’re in a 4 kg box for $29.99 (that works out to about about $3 a pound).
-It’s not cheaper than grocery store on sale, but the size and quality of the meat outweighs the savings in my books!
+We buy most of our meat from a local farmer and butcher, but we still purchase some chicken and pork chops from the grocery store.
+We’ve been buying the frozen chicken breasts for about 4 years and LOVE them!
+They’re in a 3 kg box for $28.99.
+It’s not cheaper than grocery store on sale, but the size and quality of the meat outweighs the savings in my books.

 Another great deal is the club pack of pork chops.
 These things are HUMONGOUS, thick and very juicy!
 2 chops EASILY feeds our family.